 Set-NetFirewallProfile -Profile Domain,Public,Private -Enabled True

-To change your network type from Public to Private:
+Change the network adapter type from Public to Private:

 Get-NetConnectionProfile | Set-NetConnectionProfile -NetworkCategory Private